IanusInferus/typemake/README.md

 Different OSs use different ABIs on the same CPU architecture.

 \* CMake is supported as a compatibility solution.
 (Ex.
 Integration with other projects.)

+\** Linux for other CPU architectures are supported by specifying toolchain commands and flags.

 ## Dependencies